-- With four coordinates (X1, Z1, X2, Z2) for the start and end points of the taper - With three of the coordinates above (X1, Z1, X2, etc.) and the Taper Angle - ► Enter the starting location of the thread in the From point - ▶ Enter the ending location of the thread in the To point - ▶ If specifying the thread by the angle, enter the Taper Angle - For English threads, enter the number of threads per inch (TPI).
-For metric threads, enter the pitch of the thread (mm). - ▶ Enter the Depth of the thread as measured from the programmed diameter.
+- With four coordinates (X1, Z1, X2, Z2) for the start and end points of the taper - With three of the coordinates above (X1, Z1, X2, etc.) and the Taper Angle - Enter the starting location of the thread in the From point - Enter the ending location of the thread in the To point - ▶ If specifying the thread by the angle, enter the Taper Angle - For English threads, enter the number of threads per inch or thread pitch.
+For metric threads, enter the pitch of the thread. - Enter the Depth of the thread as measured from the programmed diameter.
 If a value is not entered, depth will default to the standard value based on the thread pitch.
-If calculated, the value is shown in blue text. - ▶ Enter the maximum depth per machining Pass.
-When multiple passes are needed, the depth of each subsequent pass is reduced to maintain a constant load on the tool. - ▶ Enter the Clearance distance.
-This is the distance the tool is moved away from the material before moving to the start of next pass. - ▶ Enter the number of follow-up passes, or Air Cuts, made after completing the final machining pass.
-The valid range is 0 to 10. - ▶ Enter the Lead-In distance.
+If calculated, the value is shown in blue text. - Enter the maximum depth per machining Pass.
+When multiple passes are needed, the depth of each subsequent pass is reduced to maintain a constant load on the tool. - Enter the Infeed angle in degrees.
+Enter a positive angle to feed in from the right.
+Enter a negative angle to feed in from the left. - Enter the Clearance distance.
+This is the distance the tool is moved away from the material before moving to the start of next pass. - Enter the Lead-In distance.
 This is the distance before the start of the thread at which the tool begins the Z axis cutting motion.
-This distance allows the Z axis to accelerate to speed and synchronize with the spindle location before the start of the thread. - ▶ Enter the Runout distance.
+This distance allows the Z axis to accelerate to speed and synchronize with the spindle location before the start of the thread. - Enter the Runout distance.
 This is the distance before the end of the thread at which the tool begins pulling out of the material.
-Enter 0 to machine to the programmed end of the thread before retracting straight out of the material. - ▶ Enter the Lead-Out distance.
+Enter 0 to machine to the programmed end of the thread before retracting straight out of the material. - Enter the Lead-Out distance.
 This is the distance the tool continues past the programmed end of thread.
-This distance allows the tool to decelerate without affecting the main section of the thread. - ▶ Enter the Start Angle of the thread.
+This distance allows the tool to decelerate without affecting the main section of the thread. - Enter the X Finish.
+This is the amount of material to be removed on the final pass. - Enter the number of follow-up passes, or Air Cuts, made after completing the final machining pass.
+The valid range is 0 to 10. - Enter the Start Angle of the thread.
 If cutting multiple threads, each thread should start at the appropriate angle relative to each other.